decred/vspd/docs/deployment.md

   - Run the vspd binary
     - Configure webserver to proxy requests from the internet to vspd.
     - Configure vspd to use the newly created dcrwallet instances.
+  - Web requests for `/api/v3` should be redirected to vspd.

 ## Monitoring